 1. How to Be Sure You Have a Safe Heating Element

-Being the most essential part of your vaporizer, the heating element has the most impact on the safety of your vaporizer.
+Being the most essential part of any vaporizer, vaporizer heating elements have the most impact on the safety of your vaporizer.

-Trust me…you really don’t want to be inhaling fumes with lead or mercury particles.
+You really don’t want to be inhaling fumes with lead or mercury particles (2).

 The most important piece of advice I can give you with regards to heating elements is the following:

-AVOID no-name and imitation vaporizers (a lot of these are manufactured in China and sold on websites like aliexpress.com, alibaba.com, ebay.com and other action-/wholesale-type of websites).
+AVOID no-name and imitation vaporizers (a lot of these are manufactured in China and sold on websites like aliexpress.com, alibaba.com, ebay.com, and other auction-/wholesale-type of websites).

-…and you are vaporizing to save your health, not to inhale toxic fumes created by a sub-par heating element.
+You’re vaporizing to reduce the harm that’s associated with smoking, not to inhale toxic fumes created by a sub-par heating element.

 You can rest assured any vaporizer that you find on Herbonaut has a good and safe enough heating element for anyone but the paranoid (in a good sense!) among us.

-If you are a little paranoid read below for the most up-to-date facts about materials used for heating elements and their safety implications.
+If you are a little obsessive about your health (like me), read below for the most up-to-date facts about materials used for heating elements and their safety implications.

 Aluminum Heating Element

 The temperatures reached by vaporizers are well below the boiling point of aluminum (660°C / 1220°F).
-This means the element shouldn’t be off-gassing any fumes…
+This means an aluminum heating element shouldn’t be off-gassing any fumes.

 But here’s the kicker:

-There have been studies which have shown cookware made of low quality aluminum does leach off at least some aluminum when it comes in contact with acidic products, even though it stays under the boiling point.
+There have been studies that have shown cookware made of low-quality aluminum does leach off at least some aluminum when it comes in contact with acidic products, even though it stays under the boiling point (5).

-Resin (the left-overs of your herb that clog the vapor path of your vaporizer) is acidic after all.
+Resin, which is the left-overs of your herb that clog the vapor path of your vaporizer is acidic after all (6).

 That’s not all…